 ALEX STABLER A writer, spoken word poet and actor, Alex revels in experimenting and trying new things, always aiming to showcase important issues and represent those who are often unseen in media, throughout their work.
 They graduated from Bath Spa University in 2019 with a BA in Creative Writing and then completed an MA in Scriptwriting.
 As both a writer and actor, Alex very much enjoys the chance to read and perform new work for Scriptwriters & Co, seeing it as an opportunity to hone their acting skills, stop procrastinating... and get on with their own scriptwriting!
 They read/judge for S&Co, too.

 JOHANNA THEA (pronounced Yohanna!) is an actor, author, model and MSc student and works worldwide.
-She speaks with an Irish lilt and was nominated for best actress by Screennation for her role in web series Resolve, and has been been seen at an LA festival for The Wind Cries and at the Leicester Square premiere of Red Rage.
+She speaks with an Irish lilt and was nominated for best actress by Screennation for her role in web series Resolve, was seen at an LA festival for The Wind Cries and at the Leicester Square premiere of Red Rage.
 Films include Can't Kill This and supporting roles in movies When Next Possible Take a U-Turn and Struggle, plus the ITV series Finding Alice, and she was recently awarded an Honorable Mention for Best actress in the Disquiet (UK) awards.
 Johanna enjoys yoga, meditating, chats, hiking and reading, and helps to support vulnerable adults.
 Addicted to Reese Witherspoon, Viola Davis, Naomie Harris and Angelina Jolie, she practises their techniques.
 For Johanna, acting isn't a choice, but a gift that offers challenges, rewards, joy and catharsis.

 RYAN SETT is a Brooklyn/New York-born actor, singer and writer and a graduate of MTC (Marshall's Thespian Collective), where he studied Intensive Acting and Musical Theatre.
 Amongst other credits, he has played off-Broadway as Dad/Theodore in the long-running Black Angels over Tuskegee by Layon Gray and - Covid-19 allowing - he'll soon make his NY Summerfest debut in The Reunion by J. Marshall Evans.
 He says he wants everyone to stay blessed and safe in these unprecedented times.
 Yup.